-As a result, our 2019 forecasts see platinum realize a surplus of 630,000 oz.
-(19.6 tonnes), and palladium a deficit of 574,000 oz.
-(17.9 tonnes).
-As a result, platinum above-ground stocks are forecast to continue rising, to 9.7 million oz.
-(302 tonnes) at end-2019, against 6.9 million oz.
+Our 2019 forecasts see platinum realize a surplus of 630,000 oz.
+(20 tonnes), and palladium a deficit of 574,000 oz.
+(18 tonnes).
+Platinum above-ground stocks are forecast to continue rising to 9.7 million oz.
+(302 tonnes) at year-end, against 6.9 million oz.
 (215 tonnes) at the start of this decade.
 Palladium stocks, by contrast, have enjoyed near uninterrupted losses, from 17.7 million oz.
-(550 tonnes) at end-2010 to an end-2019 forecast of 12.9 million oz.
+(550 tonnes) at the end of 2010 to a 2019 forecast of 12.9 million oz.
 (400 tonnes).

 Turning to jewellery, this will see a 3% year-over-year drop, led by a sharp fall in China.
-Physical investment is slated to ease by 15% year-over-year, but this compares with a strong 2018 total, while industrial offtake should rise by 4%.
+Physical investment is slated to ease 15% year-over-year, but this compares with a strong 2018 total, while industrial offtake should rise 4%.
 As such, we forecast total platinum demand to drop for a fourth year, by 1.2% to 7.70 million oz.
 (239 tonnes).

-In addition, growing consumer preferences for larger vehicles in most markets, in particular in the U.S., is also putting upward pressure on loadings.
+In addition, growing consumer preferences for larger vehicles in most markets, in particular in the U.S., also puts upward pressure on loadings.
 Finally, demand will be supported by the current absence of substitution within gasoline to platinum, while concerns over rhodium could, for some models, lead to a partial switch in favour of palladium.

-Regarding palladium supply, this is forecast to increase by 4% to 10.11 million oz.
+Palladium supply could increase 4% to 10.11 million oz.
 (314 tonnes), led by a 5% increase in mine supply to 7.17 million oz.
 (223 tonnes).

-In spite of short-term headwinds — such as lacklustre car sales in China and the U.S., and concerns over the potential for substitution losses in light vehicles — we expect palladium to realize a physical deficit for the foreseeable future.
+In spite of short-term headwinds — such as lacklustre car sales in China and the U.S., and concerns over the potential for substitution losses in light vehicles — we expect palladium to realize a physical deficit for the future.

-As such, for 2019, Metals Focus believes that professional investors will eventually return to palladium, with prices forecast to surge by 45% year-over-year to an annual average of US$1,490 per oz. in 2019.
+As such, for 2019, Metals Focus believes that professional investors will eventually return to palladium, with prices forecast to surge 45% year-over-year to an annual average of US$1,490 per oz. in 2019.